apache/openwhisk/docs/triggers_rules.md

   ```

 A trigger that is fired without an accompanying rule to match against has no visible effect.
-Triggers may not be created inside a package, they must be created directly under a namespace.
+Triggers cannot be created inside a package; they must be created directly under a namespace.

-## Using rules to associate triggers and actions
+## Associating triggers and actions by using rules

 Rules are used to associate a trigger with an action.
 Each time a trigger event is fired, the action is invoked with the event parameters.